-Statement lambdas also support implicit lambda syntax such that $def \rightarrow$ is equivalent to $def (=None) \rightarrow$ as well as explicitly marking them as pattern-matching such that match $def (x) \rightarrow x$ will be a pattern-matching function.
+Statement lambdas also support implicit lambda syntax such that def -> is equivalent to def (=None) -> as well as explicitly marking them as pattern-matching such that match def (x) -> x will be a pattern-matching function.

 Note that statement lambdas have a lower precedence than normal lambdas and thus capture things like trailing commas.
+To avoid confusion, statement lambdas should always be wrapped in their own set of parentheses.